sonaladhonde3-debug/Student-Performance-Tracker/README.md

 - Use the "Import CSV" button in the GUI to bulk add student records.
 CSV must contain: `name`, `roll_number`, `math_score`, `logic_score`, `coding_score`, `communication_score`. `final_exam_score` is optional.
 - To reset data, either delete `student_performance.db` or use the "Clear Database" button.

-If you want, I can install the requirements and launch the GUI now.